Graphic Storyteller Fellowship

 Picture of McCraith house.
 It is a pale, weatherboard house with a large balcony and surrounded by eucalyptus trees.
 McCraith House.

-The Fellow will then spend three weeks at RMIT’s Melbourne/Naarm campus, accommodated in the city and working in an office among the Creative Writers.
-The main purpose of this time will be creative making, but the 'city block' will include chances for the artist to engage with our robust community of comics (and comics-curious) undergraduates, postgraduates and scholars, as well as the wider community through a public event.
+She will complete an additional three-week residency at RMIT’s Melbourne campus, accommodated in the city and working in an office among the Creative Writers, providing an opportunity to engage with a community of comics, undergraduates, postgraduates and scholars, and participate in a public event.

 About Graphic Storytelling at RMIT